JohnMwanyika/JohnMwanyika/README.md

 </p>

 ## Hello World, I'm John Mwanyika 👋
 John Mwanyika is a Web Application Developer.
-He works as a Junior developer at <span><a href="https://algominetech.co.ke">Algomine<a/></span> tech and also a part-time Freelancer.
+He works as a Software developer at <span><a href="https://elphways.com">Algomine<a/></span> tech and also a part-time Freelancer.

 Other things about him:
 - 💻 He is a Wordpress developer who works for small or personal brands.
 - 🎉 JavaScript enthusiast.
 - 💻 currently learning Next.js.
-- Looking to collaborate on Nodejs and Django.
+- Looking to collaborate on Nodejs,Nextjs and Django.
 - Designs user interfaces and logos at times.
 - photoshop